haywirecoder/homebridge-flobymoen/README.md

 ## Limitation:
 * This module works with Smart Water Shutoff and Water sensors only.
 It does not support the recently release Flo Smart Water Faucets.
-* This module will poll for the status of the various compoments based frequency provided in configuration file.
+* This module will poll for the status of the various components based frequency provided in configuration file.
 No realtime notification is provided.

 ## Know Issues:
 * At times the plug-in reports a 502 error.
 This is a communication error with the Flo server, an occasional error will not effect operations of the plug-in.